TickX/auto-cross-pr/README.md

 A use case for this is to generate some files (eg. TypeScript definitions) during a build in one repo (eg. API service), and commit them to another (eg. web app).

+**Note:** While this action can be quite useful, it may not always be the best solution for you.
+I recommend you have a look at the [Alternative Options](#alternative-options) section just in case.

 ## Usage

 ```yaml